EvaluationContext/daxlib-docs/_mydocs/user-guide/getting-started.md

     a.
 Use **F1** to open the command palette

     b.
-Use **Collapse All** to collapse all expanded code blocks and see only the function names.
+Use **Fold All** to collapse all expanded code blocks and see only the function names.

     c.
 Use **Find** to look for a specific function name or description.